-The TCAT adheres to Public Law 115-407 and does not have any active policies inconsistent with section 103 of the law.
+The Tennessee College of Applied Technology - adheres to Public Law 115-407 and does not have any active policies inconsistent with section 103 of the law.
 The college ensures efficient processing of benefits and successful transition for our veterans and family members in the following ways:

-- 1. Upon submission of a Certificate of Eligibility (COE) or VA Form 28-1905, VA Certifying Official processes a student's certification.
-Any additional documentation required for processing must be submitted. - 2.
-Students receiving VA educational benefits or VA Veteran Readiness and Employment Benefits as well as financial aid are permitted to purchase necessary books and supplies prior to aid receipt. - 3.
-In the event a student is eligible and certified for payment, but DVA's payment is significantly delayed, Accounts Receivable will remove a balance due hold to allow registration for subsequent semesters. - 4.
+- 1. Upon submission of a Certificate of Eligibility (COE) or VA Form 28-1905, Student Services staff process a student's certification. - 2.
+Students receiving VA educational benefits or VA Veteran Readiness and Employment Benefits as well as financial aid are permitted to purchase necessary books and supplies prior to aid receipt.

+- 3. In the event a student is eligible and certified for payment, but DVA's payment is significantly delayed, Accounts Receivable will remove a balance due hold to allow registration for subsequent semesters. - 4.
 No penalty is imposed on a student whose disbursement of benefits is delayed.